 How Will The Procedure Go?

 The procedure itself will depend slightly on what kind of extraction you need—simple or surgical.
-A simple extraction involves local anesthetic that will numb you entirely from feeling pain, although you’ll still feel pressure.
+A simple extraction involves a local anesthetic that will numb you entirely from feeling pain, although you’ll still feel pressure.
 The dentist will use an instrument called an elevator to loosen the tooth and then remove it with forceps.
-A surgical extraction will involve local anesthesia, but can also call for general anesthesia which would render you unconscious during your procedure.
+A surgical extraction will involve local anesthesia and call for general anesthesia, which would render you unconscious during your procedure.
 Surgical extractions involve cutting into the gums and sometimes the bones to remove a particularly difficult tooth.

 What Happens After?

-Recovery from tooth extractions is relatively easy, but requires diligent health maintenance and following doctor’s orders.
-It is important to eat soft, liquid foods like applesauce and mashed potatoes in the days after your procedure and to treat your mouth gently.
+Recovery from tooth extractions is relatively easy but requires diligent health maintenance and following doctor’s orders.
+It is important to eat soft, liquid foods like applesauce and mashed potatoes in the days after your procedure and treat your mouth gently.
 Avoid smoking, chewing tobacco, using straws, and eating solid food to help avoid dry sockets—the painful dislodging of blood clots that can leave bone and nerve endings exposed.
-Resting, drinking plenty of fluids, and rinsing the mouth with saltwater will also help aid recovery.
+Resting, drinking plenty of fluids, and rinsing the mouth with salt water will also help recovery.
 Most people recover from tooth extraction within a week, although sometimes rare complications arise.
-Consult your doctor if bleeding lasts longer than 12 hours, you feel nauseous or begin vomiting, or if you have chest pain, excessive swelling or redness at the extraction site.
+Consult your doctor if bleeding lasts longer than 12 hours, you feel nauseous or begin vomiting, or if you have chest pain, excessive swelling, or redness at the extraction site.

 Tooth extraction will likely be part of almost everyone’s oral health journey, and it’s best to be prepared if and when the time comes for you to have a tooth removed.
 Your doctor will be able to answer additional questions you may have, but it never hurts to build yourself a foundation of knowledge.

-If you have concerns about an upcoming procedure, or simply want to schedule your routine checkup, give us a call at Steger Smiles today to schedule your next appointment!
+If you have concerns about an upcoming procedure or want to schedule your routine checkup, give us a call at Steger Smiles today to schedule your next appointment!